 So larger speakers, generally speaking, have the capacity to push more air than smaller speakers due to their increased area and their greater excursion limits.

-Subwoofers, which are designed to produce bass frequencies, have larger surface areas and longer throws then mid-range woofers and tweeters.
+Subwoofers, which are designed to produce bass frequencies, have larger surface areas and longer throws than mid-range woofers and tweeters.
 The increased sound pressure level is required to produce perceived bass.

 Small speakers, conversely, are preferred when producing high frequencies.
-This is because it is easier to vibrate them very quickly (remember the upper end of human hearing is 20,000 Hz) with a more accuracy and less power.
+This is because it is easier to vibrate them very quickly (remember, the upper end of human hearing is 20,000 Hz) with more accuracy and less power.